t07902301/Reddit-Topics/README.md

 - [Reddit API](https://www.reddit.com/dev/api/) for providing data.
 - [Apache Spark](https://spark.apache.org/) for its powerful big data processing.
 - [WordCloud](https://github.com/amueller/word_cloud) library for stunning visualizations.
+- [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) for detailed intructions on the set-up and the use of Spark.
 ---

 Let’s uncover the trends in Reddit conversations! 🚀